joseph-cross-mburu/code-challenge-week-2/README.md

 #### By joseph mburu

 ## Description
-the first file is a javascript file that we use to change the case of a letter from uppercase to lowercase and viceverser
+1.the first file is a javascript file that we use to change the case of a letter from uppercase to lowercase and viceverser 2.the second file is called numbers.js that contains javascript code that generates a list of numbers 3.the last javascriptfile is used to recognise and output primenumbers from an array of numbers

 ## Installation
 You use git clone to be able to download the documents in the GitHub